Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

 - `?erc_20=true` shows information about ERC-20 token transfers in this transaction
 - `?effects=true` shows state changes for the transaction
+- `?trace_mempool=true` — this option tries to retrieve a list of internall calls for mempool transactions.
+In conjunction with `&erc_20=true` it also shows the list of ERC-20 transfers.
+This is an experimental feature.
+Please note that internal transfers may get invalidated when transaction gets confirmed.
+- `?assets_in_usd=true` — adds `value_usd_now` to all `layer_2.erc_20` items yielding the current (not at the moment of the transaction!)
+USD value of tokens (`null` if the price is unknown)

 **Output:**